naijawebmaster1/SDK/README.md

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

+#### Gulp Tasks

+* `gulp` the default task that builds everything
+* `gulp watch` browserSync opens the project in your default browser and live reloads when changes are made
+* `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
+* `gulp js` minifies the themes JS file
+* `gulp vendor` copies dependencies from node_modules to the vendor directory

-You must have npm and Gulp installed globally on your machine in order to use these features.
+You must have npm installed globally in order to use this build environment.

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-heroic-features/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](https://startbootstrap.com/template/heroic-features/).
+[Open a new issue](https://github.com/StartBootstrap/startbootstrap-landing-page/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](https://startbootstrap.com/themes/landing-page/).

 ## About